mmckechney/SqlBuildManager/Docs/AzureBatch.md

 ﻿# Leveraging Azure Batch for distributed builds
 To use Azure Batch, you will need to have an Azure Batch account.
-This setup is a one-time event and can be done via scripts or maually via the Azure portal
+This setup is a one-time event and can be done via scripts or manually via the Azure portal

 ## Set up your Batch Account (Scripted)